EugeneKostin/store/README.md

 Clone down this repository:

-`git clone git@github.com:EugeneKostin/poke.git`
+`git clone git@github.com:EugeneKostin/store.git`

 Installation (`cd` into the new folder and type):

 `npm install`

-To Start Server:
+To start Server in Production mode:

 `npm start`

 To Visit App in your browser:

 `localhost:3000/`

-The page will reload when you make changes.

-You may also see any list errors in the console.